Breaded mushrooms can be delicious, crunchy on the outside, with a lovely mushroom on the inside.

 Prices vary depending on the type of fungi you are seeking.

 Truffles which are technically mushrooms being the most expensive.

 The European white truffle can cost as much as $2,500 a pound!

-Other than having unique antioxidants that boost your immune system, a good source of selenium, niacin, dietary fiber, mushrooms are low in calories, sodium, and fat.
+They are a good source of selenium, niacin, dietary fiber, while being low in calories, sodium, and fat.

 They also create vitamin D when exposed to sunlight and therefore can provide us with that as well.